-The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of professional turning.
+The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of professional woodturning.

-Architectural turning: learn to construct and turn columns, balusters, newel posts, and moldings, using techniques for duplication, reeding, fluting, twists, split turning, rosettes, barrel staving, segmenting, and more.
+Architectural woodturning: learn to construct and turn columns, balusters, newel posts, and moldings, using techniques for duplication, reeding, fluting, twists, split turning, rosettes, barrel staving, segmenting, and more.

-Production turning: learn to turn production bowls, platters, stair parts, furniture parts, and other objects with consistency, speed, and quality.
+Production woodturning: learn to turn production bowls, platters, stair parts, furniture parts, and other objects with consistency, speed, and quality.

-Creative turning: develop your aesthetic voice by making one-of-a-kind functional and sculptural objects that are turned, carved, and/or sculpted.
+Creative woodturning: develop your aesthetic voice by making one-of-a-kind functional and sculptural objects that are turned, carved, and/or sculpted.

 Furniture components: learn to turn and join legs, pulls, finials, rungs, and other furniture parts.